dennismarks/Ontario-Lease-Wizard/README.md

 ## Description

-Completing a lease is a tedious and complicated task, where most of the language is not comprehensible by non-legal expert.
+Completing a lease is a tedious and complicated task, where most of the language is not comprehensible by non-legal experts.
-In collaboration with Law & CoLab, we are aiming to make it easier for landlords and tenants to handle their contracts themselves, without requiring a lawyer to draft and explain all the legal terms within a lease contract for.
+In collaboration with Law & CoLab, we are aiming to make it easier for landlords and tenants to handle their contracts themselves, without requiring a lawyer to draft and explain all the legal terms within a lease contract.

 In this web application, which we have called **simplyHouse** (analogous to simplyTax), we are trying to make it easier for landlords and tenants to communicate with each other directly, and be their own lawyers.
-This would greatly save time and money for both parties, while still comprehensive information for such a contract.
-Our core goals for this product are:
+This would greatly save time and money for both parties, while still retaining comprehensive information for a contract.
+Our core goals for this product are to:

-1. Provide easy-to-use and simple UI for lease application
+1. Provide an easy-to-use and simple UI for lease application
-2. Source for all essential legal information regarding a lease (For both parties involved)
+2. Be a source for all essential legal information regarding a lease (For both parties involved)
 3. Process and generate the required forms needed by authorities with no hassle for the users